 E. Joint investigations (article 19)

-Has your country entered into any bilateral or multilateral agreement or arrangement whereby, in relation to matters that are the subject of investigation, prosecution or judicial proceedings in one or more States parties, the competent authorities concerned may establish joint investigative bodies (art.
+Has your country entered into any bilateral or multilateral agreement or arrangement whereby, in relation to matters that are the subject of investigation, prosecution or judicial proceedings in one or more States parties, the competent authorities concerned may establish joint investigative bodies or does its domestic legislation provide a legal basis for the establishment of joint investigative bodies (Switzerland, Jamaica) (art.
 19)?
+[Jamaica: Have your competent authorities established joint investigative bodies in your country?
+Has your country entered into any bilateral or multilateral agreement or arrangement in relation to the investigations, prosecution or judicial proceedings between one or more States parties?]
+[Sudan: Has your country entered into any bilateral or multilateral agreement or arrangements which allow for the establishment of joint investigative bodies?
+Does your country allow for joint investigations on a case-by-case basis?]

 Yes No

 79bis.
+Does your national legislation provide a legal basis for the establishment of joint investigative bodies?
+(Russian Fed.)

 If the answer is “Yes”, please specify any joint investigative bodies.

-n the absence of any agreement or arrangement of the sort referred to in the question above, does your country permit joint investigations on a case-by-case basis?
+In the absence of any agreement or arrangement of the sort referred to in the question above, does your country permit joint investigations on a case-by-case basis?
+[Iran: delete.
+Suggestion: Does your country permit joint investigation on a case-by-case and reciprocity basis?
+Romania: delete “and reciprocity”] [Romania: retain question]

 Yes No

 If the answer is “Yes”, please specify the circumstances under which your country permits joint investigations on a case-by-case basis in the absence of any agreement or arrangement.
+[Algeria, Russian Fed., Jamaica: delete]

+80bis.
+Has your country entered into any bilateral or multilateral agreement or arrangement whereby, in relation to matters that are the subject of investigation, prosecution or judicial proceedings in one or more States parties, the competent authorities concerned established joint investigative bodies?
+Yes – No. If the answer is “yes”, please specify.
+(Russian Fed).

 F. Special investigative techniques (international aspects of article 20)

-Has your country concluded any bilateral or acceded to any multilateral agreement or arrangement for the use of special investigative techniques, as mentioned in the question above, in the context of international cooperation to combat transnational organized crime (art.
+Has your country concluded any bilateral or acceded to any multilateral agreement or arrangement, or taken any domestic measures (Chair, Switzerland), for the use of special investigative techniques, as mentioned in the question above, in the context of international cooperation to combat transnational organized crime (art.
 20, para.
 2)?
+[Iran, Kenya, Oman, Singapore: delete]

 Yes No

 If the answer is “Yes”, please provide a list of any such bilateral and/or multilateral agreements or arrangements.
+[Switzerland: delete]

 In the absence of any agreement or arrangement of the sort referred to in the question above, does your country permit the use of special investigative techniques at the international level on a case-by-case basis?
+[Iran, Kenya, Oman, Singapore: delete]

 Yes No